hkramer/wai-quick-start/source/managing.html.erb.md

 {:/}

 {:.attach_permalink}
-##  Provide a publicly available website accessibility statement
+##  Publicly display a website accessibility statement

 An external website accessibility statement should include details on conformance levels and any specific accessibility accommodations provided for users.
 It is also helpful to provide a contact mechanism for people who might have difficulties with the website as a result of disability.